ava-labs/coreth/plugin/evm/api.md

 ---
 title: C-Chain API
-description: "This page is an overview of the C-Chain API associated with AvalancheGo."
+description: This page is an overview of the C-Chain API associated with AvalancheGo.
 ---

 <Callout title="Note">